pdebartol/Santorini/README.md

 The jar is built using "Maven Shade Plugin", in IntelliJ IDE clone the repository and launch "install" under "lifecycle" section in Maven toolbar.
 The generated jar will be placed in the "shade" folder in your project's root.

-If you want use to Maven in the terminal execute:
+If you want to use Maven in the terminal, you can execute:
 ```
 mvn install
 ```
 In the project's root folder (same folder of "pom.xml").
-The generated jar will be placed in the "shade" folder in your project's root.
+The generated jar will be placed in the "shade" folder of your project.

 ### Execution instructions: